sLoad virus removal guide

 What is sLoad?

-sLoad (also known as StarsLord) is the name of a malicious software which is designed to infect operating systems with other malware (e.g., some banking Trojan or ransomware).
-Simply said, sLoad operates as a malware downloader/dropper.
-Research shows that cyber criminals spread sLoad via spam campaigns (emails), to be more precise, through malicious documents attached to them.
-If there is a reason to believe that sLoad (and its payload) is installed on the operating system, then it must be removed as soon as possible.
+sLoad (also known as StarsLord) is the name of malicious software that infects operating systems with other malware (e.g., a banking Trojan or ransomware).
+In this way, sLoad operates as a malware downloader/dropper.
+Research shows that cyber criminals proliferate sLoad via spam campaigns (emails) - i.e., through malicious documents attached to email messages.
+If you believe that sLoad (and its payload) might be installed on the operating system, remove it immediately.

-Cyber criminals who spread sLoad target users of Windows operating system.
-This malware is designed to gather system information and send it to cyber criminals through C2 (Command & Control) server.
-It not only sends information to C2 server but also receives commands through it.
-Research shows that sLoad communicates with its C2 server by using Windows BITS (a service that Windows uses to send operating system updates).
-It sets up BITS scheduled tasks that are executed at regular intervals.
-Those tasks allow for sLoad to communicate with its Command & Control server and perform tasks such as download of additional malware.
-This malware could be used to infect system with a various types of malicious software.
-One of the possible payloads could be some Trojan (like Lampion) that is designed to steal personal information.
-Typically, software of this type is designed to steal information that cyber criminals could use to generate revenue in various ways.
-Quite often it steals credentials (logins, passwords) of various accounts, credit card details and other sensitive data.
+Cyber criminals who proliferate sLoad target users of Windows Operating System.
+This malware gathers system information and sends it to cyber criminals through a C2 (Command & Control) server.
+Note that it sends information to the C2 server, and also receives commands through it.
+Research shows that sLoad communicates with its C2 server using Windows BITS (a service that Windows uses to send operating system updates).
+It sets up BITS scheduled tasks, which are executed at regular intervals.
+The tasks allow sLoad to communicate with its Command & Control server and perform tasks such as download of additional malware, which could be used to infect system with a various malicious software.
+One of the possible payloads could be a Trojan (such as Lampion) that steals personal information.
+Typically, software of this type steals information that cyber criminals might use to generate revenue in various ways.
+For example, credentials (logins, passwords) of various accounts, credit card details and other sensitive data.
 Cyber criminals misuse stolen details to make fraudulent purchases, transactions, steal identities, and so on.
-Basically, people who have their computers infected with software of this type experience financial loss, problems related to privacy, browsing safety, and so on. sLoad could be used to infect the operating system with some ransomware.
-This type of software usually is designed to encrypt data (make files inaccessible) so that victims could not decrypt files without a decryption tool and/or key that can be purchased only from cyber criminals.
-As a rule, ransomware causes data and monetary loss.
-Unfortunately, there are many other malicious programs that could be installed through sLoad.
-Either way, cyber criminals use programs like sLoad to generate as much revenue as possible, which means there is almost no chance that having a computer infected with it would not cause any serious problems.
+Thus, people with computers infected with software of this type experience financial loss, problems relating to privacy, browsing safety, and so on. sLoad can also be used to infect the operating system with ransomware.
+This type of software usually encrypts data (rendering files inaccessible) so that victims cannot decrypt files without decryption tools/keys that can only be purchased from cyber criminals.
+Generally, ransomware causes data and monetary loss.
+Unfortunately, there are many other malicious programs that can be installed through sLoad.
+Note that cyber criminals use programs such as sLoad to generate as much revenue as possible, and any computer infected with it will lead to serious problems.

 |Name||sLoad (StarsLord) virus|